wonechoi/wonechoi.github.io/_portfolio/1_project.markdown

 <div class="col three caption">
 	Order list page for a manager
 </div>
-Administrator can add new shoes to the sales list and modify existing lists including editing prices, sizes.
+Administrators can add new shoes to the sales list and modify existing lists including editing prices and sizes.
-On the order list page, orders can be deleted or changed status to "In-Progress", "Delivered", and else.
+On the order list page, orders can be deleted or changed status to "In-Progress", "Delivered", or anything else.

 <br>